denodrivers/postgres/docs/README.md

 await client.queryArray`DELETE TABLE X`;
 ```

-For this very reason however, if you are using transactions in an application
+For this very reason, however, if you are using transactions in an application
 with concurrent access like an API, it is recommended that you don't use the
 Client API at all.
 If you do so, the client will be blocked from executing other
 queries until the transaction has finished.
-Instead of that, use a connection
+Instead, use a connection
 pool, that way all your operations will be executed in a different context
 without locking the main client.